giovannibaratta/vmware-tanzu-training/debian-golden-image/README.md

 This folder contains the resources to build a golden image (empty for now) on vSphere using Packer.

-At the moment the OVF can not be customized due to some limitations of the provider.
+At the moment, the generated OVF can not be customized during deployments due to some limitations of the provider.

 ## How to build